 Ad Loading...

-“The kinds of training and supportive services that are effective in transit more generally are likely to be effective for veterans as well,” she says.
+“The kinds of training and supportive services that are effective in transit more generally are likely to be effective for veterans as well,” she said.
 “Apprenticeship programs, peer mentorship, and supportive services such as childcare can make a big difference.
 Peer groups centered on shared experiences of transitioning into civilian life are especially promising.”

 For smaller agencies, TWC recommends starting with local partnerships.
-To complement these partnerships, Rosenfield mentions a “key tactic” that involved partnering with Yvonne Wilson, an account executive on CapMetro’s marketing team, Madhu Singh, one of the organization’s writers, alongside the marketing group to create veteran-specific recruiting materials rather than using general ones.
+To complement these partnerships, Rosenfield mentioned a “key tactic” that involved partnering with Yvonne Wilson, an account executive on CapMetro’s marketing team, Madhu Singh, one of the organization’s writers, alongside the marketing group to create veteran-specific recruiting materials rather than using general ones.

 CapMetro also developed a career journey brochure to help veteran hires visualize progression opportunities available to them within the organization.